sripadmamanoharan/sripadmamanoharan/README.md

 ## 📬 Let's Connect

 I'm currently looking for full-time **Data Analyst** or **ETL Developer** roles.
-Feel free to connect with me on [LinkedIn](https://linkedin.com/in/sripadma22) or check out my [Portfolio Website](https://sripadmamanoharan.github.io/PortFolio_Sri/).
+Feel free to connect with me on [LinkedIn](https://linkedin.com/in/sripadma22)
 ---

 _“I turn complex data into meaningful stories that drive decisions.”_